What is J-Term?

 Off-campus study tours

 Many students choose to travel during J-Term.
-Every January, Carthage faculty lead more than 20 study tours to such destinations as India, Sweden, France, Cuba, China, Hong Kong, Costa Rica, and Honduras to teach lessons that can’t be taught in a classroom.
+Every January since 1973, Carthage faculty have led study tours to such destinations as India, Sweden, France, Cuba, China, Hong Kong, Costa Rica, and Honduras to teach lessons that can’t be taught in a classroom.
 Students visit rainforests, islands, deserts, and excavation sites around the world to study biology, geography, history, and archaeology.
-Most study tours are offered in January — 290 students went on study tours in January 2016 — but several are also offered in June.
+Most study tours are offered in January — more than 400 students went on study tours in 2018 — but several are also offered in June, July and August.

 See a list of J-Term study tours